College of Media Student Advising

 - Schedule an advising appointment using the online scheduler.

 - Meet with your advisor.
+Create your ideal and back-up schedules using the

 - Obtain and complete an Advising Survey form